Kim Basinger

-Kimila Ann Basinger (/ˈbeɪsɪŋər/ BAY-sing-ər; born December 8, 1953) is an American actress.
+Kimila Ann Basinger (/ˈbeɪsɪŋər/BAY-sing-ər; born December 8, 1953) is an American actress.
 She has garnered acclaim for her work in film, for which she has received various accolades including an Academy Award, a Golden Globe Award, a Screen Actors Guild Award, and a star on the Hollywood Walk of Fame.
 Initially a TV starlet, she shot to fame as a Bond girl in 1983 and enjoyed a long heyday over the next two decades.
-In 2011 Los Angeles Times Magazine ranked her third on the "50 Most Beautiful Women In Film".

 Basinger began her career as a model and switched to acting in 1976.
 She appeared in several television productions, including a remake of From Here to Eternity (1979), before making her feature debut in the rural drama Hard Country (1981).
 Basinger first gained widespread attention for her performance of Domino Petachi in the James Bond entry Never Say Never Again (1983).
 She went on to receive a Golden Globe nomination for her role in The Natural (1984), starred in the erotic drama 9½ Weeks (1986), and played Vicki Vale in Tim Burton's Batman (1989), which remains the highest-grossing film of her career.
 For her femme fatale portrayal in L.A.
 Confidential (1997), Basinger won the Academy Award for Best Supporting Actress.

 Her other films include No Mercy (1986), Blind Date (1987), My Stepmother Is an Alien (1988), Cool World (1992), The Real McCoy (1993), I Dreamed of Africa (2000), 8 Mile (2002), The Door in the Floor (2004), Cellular (2004), The Sentinel (2006), The Burning Plain (2009), Grudge Match (2013), and Fifty Shades Darker (2017).
-Basinger's portrayal of Elena Lincoln in the lattermost earned her a Golden Raspberry Award for Worst Supporting Actress after five previous nominations.

 Divorced from makeup artist Ron Snyder and actor Alec Baldwin, Basinger cohabitates with her longtime hairdresser, Mitch Stone.
 She had a high-profile relationship between marriages with musician Prince, with whom she recorded an album, Hollywood Affair, and is the mother of social media influencer Ireland Baldwin from her marriage to Baldwin.